richardcrng/conspiracy/client/README.md

-# Conspiracy - frontend
+# Cockroach Poker - frontend

-This is the frontend code for Conspiracy:
+This is the frontend code for Cockroach Poker:

 - TypeScript
 - React